Chesapeake and Ohio Canal National Historical Park: Towpath

-In 1958, the entire path was cleared for hiking and a 12-mile bicycle trail was built on the towpath, from Georgetown's Mule Bridge at 34th Street in Washington, DC to Widewater, MD.
+In 1958, the entire path was cleared for hiking and a 12-mile bicycle trail was built on the towpath, from Georgetown's Mule Bridge at 34th Street in Washington, DC to Widewater, a meander cutoff of the Potomac in Maryland.
 The bicycle trail was built by laying crushed blue stone over the muddy towpath and opened on November 22, 1958.
 Cyclists were biking the full route by 1960.